aiven/devportal/docs/products/mysql/concepts/mysql-memory-usage.rst

 An explanation of these various buffers (or code areas) can be found in the MySQL documentation: `How MySQL Uses Memory <https://dev.mysql.com/doc/refman/8.0/en/memory-use.html>`_.

-Using a 4GB service as an example, a view of the global buffers shows a memory that has been allocated:
+Using a 4GB service as an example, a view of the global buffers shows what memory has been allocated:

 .. code-block:: sql